Find Trade Colleges

 Quarry Rock Splitter

-Example of Quarry Rock Splitter Job Separate blocks of rough dimension stone from quarry mass using jackhammer and wedges.
+Quarry Rock Splitter Definition Separate blocks of rough dimension stone from quarry mass using jackhammer and wedges.

 • Drill holes along outlines, using jackhammers.

-These are the skills Quarry Rock Splitters say are the most useful in their careers:
+When polled, Quarry Rock Splitters say the following skills are most frequently used in their jobs:

 Operation and Control: Controlling operations of equipment or systems.